Cole Haan: History

 Nike, Inc. purchased Cole Haan in 1988.
-Nike announced on May 31, 2012, that it was divesting of Cole Haan and Umbro to focus on the Nike brand and other complementary brands.
+During Nike's ownership tenure, Cole Haan produced a number of experimental designs and achieved critical acclaim.
+In 2004, creative director Gordon Thompson III received the Accessory Designer of the Year from the Accessories Council.
+Nike announced on May 31, 2012, that it was divesting Cole Haan and Umbro to focus on the Nike brand and other complementary brands.

 Cole Haan was bought by private equity firm Apax Partners Worldwide LLP for $570 million on November 16, 2012.
 Since then the brand has its headquarters in Greenland, New Hampshire, and its design center in New York City.
 Jack A. Boys is its current CEO.

 The Cole Haan Maine headquarters relocated from Yarmouth to Scarborough in summer 2011.
 In October 2013 it was announced that the headquarters would relocate to Greenland, New Hampshire.
+The company made plans for an initial public offering in 2021, but withdrew those plans after economic upheaval caused by the COVID-19 pandemic.

 Retail stores

 Cole Haan has over 300 stores with numerous locations in the Americas, Asia, and the Middle East.
 Cole Haan has one store in South Africa, and other than one location in Istanbul, does not have any other locations in Europe, nor any in Australia and New Zealand.
 Cole Haan sells its products worldwide through its own website and websites operated by international distribution partners.

 Cole Haan products are also sold at retailers such as Nordstrom, Shoe Carnival, Zappos, Macy's, Lord & Taylor, Neiman Marcus, Hudson's Bay Company and other department stores and independent stores in the United States, as well as through its own outlet stores found in outlet malls throughout the country.